HagemZ/lisk-builders-challange-cryptopoke/HOW_TO_PLAY.md

-# How to Play CryptoPoke
+# How to Play Moonsters

-Welcome to CryptoPoke!
+Welcome to Moonsters!
 Here's how you can get started:

 ## Step 1: Setting Up
 - Make sure you have the required blockchain wallet installed, or you can use your Gmail to connect by selecting "Connect Wallet" at the prompt.
 - Link your wallet to the game.

 ## Step 2: Gameplay and Rules
-- **PokéDex**: A place where you can search, compare, and capture any Pokémon you desire.
+- **MoonDex**: A place where you can search, compare, and capture any Pokémon you desire.
-- **PokéTrain**: A place to evolve and join battles (if available).
+- **MoonTrain**: A place to evolve and join battles (if available).
-- **PokéBoard**: A place to check the current battle round.
+- **MoonBoard**: A place to check the current battle round.
 The information (if available) will include:
    - Current Season
    - Current Round
    - Current Participants per round